-3. Open the Horus top panel, remove the AD8/AD8P or D/A8/DA8P modules that could be obstructing access to the MADI module.
+- 3. Open the Horus top panel, remove the AD8/AD8P or D/A8/DA8P modules that could be obstructing access to the MADI module. - 4.
+Disconnect the ribbon cable carefully

 5. Screw the 2 spacers onto the MADI 1 / AES board